The Islander – May 2023< Back

-Identifying the common goal for the yacht is key, it needs to be agreed and meaningful – something that the whole crew buys into and feels passionate about.
-Impact Crew’s team “building” events involve crew in the process of identifying the goals for the yacht.
-Although going karting is fun, it won’t achieve the same outcome (not that it is not a very valid form of team “bonding” and equally needed!)
+Identifying the common goal for a yacht is key, it needs to be agreed and meaningful – something that the whole crew buys into and feels passionate about.
+Impact Crew’s team ‘building’ events involve crew in the process of identifying the goals for the yacht.
+Although going karting is fun, it won’t achieve the same outcome (not that it is not a very valid form of team ‘bonding’ and equally needed!)

 A strong and united crew takes a great deal of investment, both in time and energy.
 If you’ve ever worked with the dream team, you know that the effort is more than worth it!
-Ask us about our fun and interactive team building events, both on board and ashore and let Impact Crew help you form your crew into a cohesive team for the start of the season.
+Ask us about our fun and interactive team building events, both on board and ashore and let Impact Crew help you form your crew into a cohesive team.